LiskArchive/lisk-sdk/README.md

 You can find further details on installing these dependencies on our [documentation guide](https://lisk.io/documentation/lisk-core/setup/source#pre-install).

+### Installation of Lisk SDK

-To start with Lisk SDK you need to install one npm package.
+To start with Lisk SDK you need to install one npm package - `lisk-framework`:

 ```
 npm install lisk-framework